Omar-Obando/Youtube-Livestream-bot/README.md

 # Youtube-Livestream-Master for windows (version for android coming soon)
-# based and credits for: https://github.com/KevinLage/YouTube-Livestream-Botter (version in python for linux and macos)
 # This repository have 2 file for use
 -portable version
 -normal version